 Following degrees in Comparative and Russian Literature, Ugresic worked for many years at the University of Zagreb’s Institute for Theory of Literature, successfully pursuing parallel careers as both a writer and as a scholar.
 In 1991, when war broke out in the former Yugoslavia, Ugresic took a firm anti-war stance, critically dissecting retrograde Croatian and Serbian nationalism, the stupidity and criminality of war, and in the process became a target for nationalist journalists, politicians and fellow writers.
 Subjected to prolonged public ostracism and persistent media harassment, she left Croatia in 1993.

 In an exile that has in time become emigration, her books have been translated into over twenty languages.
 She has taught at a number of American and European universities, including Harvard, UCLA, Columbia and the Free University of Berlin.
-She is the winner of several major literary prizes (Austrian State Prize for European Literature 1998; finalist of Man Booker International Prize 2009; Jean Améry Essay Prize, awarded for her essayistic work as a whole, 2012; while Karaoke Culture was a finalist for the National Book Critics Circle Award for Criticism 2011).
-In 2016 Dubravka Ugresic has been awarded Vilenica Prize and Neustadt International Prize for Literature.
+She is the winner of several major literary prizes (Austrian State Prize for European Literature 1998; finalist of Man Booker International Prize 2009; Jean Améry Essay Prize, awarded for her essayistic work as a whole, 2012; Vilenica Prize 2016; while Karaoke Culture was a finalist for the National Book Critics Circle Award for Criticism 2011.
+She is the winner of the 2016 Neustadt International Prize for Literature.

 Ugresic lives in Amsterdam.